AidanWelch/guix-blog/blog/000-building-nonguix-image.md

 as [Rufus](https://rufus.ie/en/) or [balenaEtcher](https://etcher.balena.io/) to
 write the image to your USB drive.
 In Rufus if you don't select `DD` mode when given the option, it may crash.
-Once you're done, its safe for you to delete the image both from your `Downloads` folder.
+Once you're done, its safe for you to delete the image from your `Downloads` folder.

 ## Next

-If you're not concerned about losing previous Guix generations, you can now delete the built images from your hard drive with
+If you're not concerned about losing previous Guix generations, you can now delete the built image from your hard drive with
 `$ guix gc --delete-generations`.

 In `001` I will cover what to do with this USB stick.
 If you had any problems